aws-quickstart/cdk-eks-blueprints/README.md

 new ssp.EksBlueprint(scope, { id: 'blueprint', addOns, teams }, props)
 ```

-Run the following command to confirm there are no issues with your code
+Run the following command to confirm there are no issues with your code:

 ```
 npm run build
 ```

-If there are no errors you should see the following
+If there are no errors, you should see the following output:

 ```
 > eks-factory-test@0.1.0 build
 > tsc
 ```

-Deploy the stack using the following command
+Deploy the stack using the following command:

 ```
 cdk deploy
 ```

-This will provision the following:
+This provisions the following:

-- [x] A new Well-Architected VPC with both Public and Private subnets.
+- [x] A new well-architected VPC with both public and private subnets.
-- [x] A new Well-Architected EKS cluster in the region and account you specify.
+- [x] A new well-architected EKS cluster in the Region and account you specify.
-- [x] [ArgoCD](https://argoproj.github.io/argo-cd/) into your cluster to support GitOps deployments.
+- [x] [Argo CD](https://argoproj.github.io/argo-cd/) to support GitOps deployments.
-- [x] [Calico](https://docs.projectcalico.org/getting-started/kubernetes/) into your cluster to support Network policies.
+- [x] [Calico](https://docs.projectcalico.org/getting-started/kubernetes/) to support network policies.
-- [x] [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) into your cluster to support metrics collection.
+- [x] [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) to support metrics collection.
-- [x] AWS and Kubernetes resources needed to forward logs and metrics to [Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html).
+- [x] AWS and Kubernetes resources to forward logs and metrics to [Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html).
-- [x] AWS and Kubernetes resources needed to support [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).
+- [x] AWS and Kubernetes resources to support [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).

 ---

-## Why should I use this QuickStart?

-The ecosystem of tools that have developed around Kubernetes and the Cloud Native Computing Foundation (CNCF) provides cloud engineers with a wealth of choice when it comes to architecting their infrastructure.
-Determining the right mix of tools and services however, in addition to how they integrate, can be a challenge.
-As your Kubernetes estate grows, managing configuration for your clusters can also become a challenge.

-AWS customers are building internal platforms to tame this complexity, automate the management of their Kubernetes environments, and make it easy for developers to onboard their workloads.
-However, these platforms require investment of time and engineering resources to build.
-The goal of this QuickStart is to provide customers with a tool chain that can help them deploy a Well-Architected platform on top of EKS with ease.
-The `cdk-eks-blueprint` framework provides logical abstractions and prescriptive guidance for building a platform.
-Ultimately, we want to help EKS customers accelerate time to market for their own platform initiatives.

 ## Feedback

-For architectural details, step-by-step instructions, and customization options, see our [official documentation site](https://aws-quickstart.github.io/quickstart-ssp-amazon-eks/).

-To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.
+For architectural details, step-by-step instructions, and customization options, see the [depoloyment guide](https://aws-quickstart.github.io/quickstart-ssp-amazon-eks/).
+To post feedback, submit feature ideas, or report bugs, use the **Issues** section of the GitHub repository.

-To submit code for this Quick Start, see the [AWS Quick Start Contributor's Kit](https://aws-quickstart.github.io/).
+To submit code for this Quick Start, see the [AWS Quick Start Contributor's Guide](https://aws-quickstart.github.io/).

 ## License

-This library is licensed under the Apache 2.0 License.
+The software included with this deployment is licensed under the Apache License, version 2.0 (the "License").
+You may not use this file except in compliance with the License.
+A copy of the License is located at http://aws.amazon.com/apache2.0/ or in the accompanying "license" file.
+This code is distributed on an as-is basis, without warranties or conditions of any kind, either expressed or implied.
+See the License for specific language governing permissions and limitations.